MicrosoftDocs/security/zero-trust/modernize-security-operations-reduce-manual-effort.md

 - What threat hunting queries and capabilities are the most effective at finding threats.
 - How threat hunting queries and capabilities can be improved to:

-   - Be more efficient to finding active threats.
+   - Be more efficient for finding active threats.

    - Be tuned to find new types of threats.